-If you need somewhere to talk privately, unwind, or explore what's going on in your life, away from the noise and judgment of the real world, I offer a pressure free, friendly, and flexible therapy service for adults (18+).
+If you need somewhere to talk, unwind, and explore what's going on in your life, away from the noise of the real world, I provide a pressure free and friendly counselling service for adults aged 18 and over.

 Services